 Cost of Education

 The cost of tuition in Italy is one of its major attractions.
 Public universities are far more affordable than private institutions.
-Here's a table highlighting the average annual tuition fees for international students in Italy.
+Here is a table highlighting the average annual tuition fees for international students in Italy (indicative figures as of 2025-26; subject to change).

 Cost of Living